Understanding Breast Cancer

 Who gets breast cancer?

-In the U.S., an estimated 266,000 women and 2,550 men will be diagnosed with breast cancer in 2018.
+In the U.S., an estimated 266,000 women and 2,550 men were expected to be diagnosed with breast cancer in 2018.
 The portion of women diagnosed each year is 125 per 100,000.
 Overall, one in eight women will be diagnosed sometime in her life.
 More than 3.3 million U.S. women are living with or have survived breast cancer.

 Among U.S. women diagnosed with breast cancer, 89.7 percent survive at least five years.
 Among those whose cancer is found only in the breast, 98.8 percent survive.¹ These reflect significant strides in survival rates in recent decades.
 At the same time, they are averages, which can’t predict the outcome for any one woman.